JeffSinsel/NFL-Home/README.md

 Finally, the closeness to the US is not an issue because both Edmonton and Calgary have NHL teams.

-Overall, the best place for a new or relocating NFL team is Edmonton marketed as Alberta!
+Overall, the best place for a new or relocating NFL team is Edmonton marketed as the Alberta Owls!